hexbear-collective/lemmy/CODE_OF_CONDUCT.md

 The enforcement policies listed above apply to all official Chapo venues; including git repositories under [our gitlab project](https://gitlab.com/chapo-sandbox/production) and all instances under [chapo.chat](https://chapo.chat).
 For other projects adopting the Rust Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 Adapted from the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct), which is based on the [Node.js Policy on Trolling](http://blog.izs.me/post/30036893703/policy-on-trolling) as well as the [Contributor Covenant v1.3.0](https://www.contributor-covenant.org/version/1/3/0/).

+ChapoChat reserves the right to update this Code of Conduct without prior notification or warning at any time.
+For major changes, we might post in announcements, but have no obligation to do so.
+Users should check back periodically to remain familiar with current conduct standards.

+That last paragraph is legal stuff that just restates we can update the code of conduct whenever we need to and adapt it as we go.